 Single Family Vegetation Removal Permit Process

-Single family and duplex lot owners must apply for a vegetation removal permit on the following coastal islands: Gasparilla, Cayo Costa, Captiva, North Captiva, Buck Key, Lover’s Key Group of Islands, Black Island, Big Hickory, Little Hickory Islands (Bonita Beach), Fort Myers Beach, and Pine Island.
-Parcels that are two acres in size or greater must apply for a vegetation removal permit.
+Single family and duplex lot owners must apply for a vegetation removal permit on the following coastal islands: Gasparilla, Cayo Costa, Captiva, North Captiva, Buck Key, Lover’s Key Group of Islands, Black Island, Big Hickory, Little Hickory Islands (Bonita Beach), Fort Myers Beach, and Greater Pine Island.
+For Greater Pine Island only, a vegetation removal permit will be required only on parcels or lots zoned or used for residential purposes that are two acres in size or greater.

 Single Family - LDC Section 14-377(c)(1) & (2)